 When did this word become so ingrained in our lexicon?
 According to Google Ngram, the…

-Earlier this year we helped a top-10 ETF firm launch an innovative new investment product.
+Recently we helped a top-10 ETF firm launch an innovative new investment product.
 From the beginning, it was clear the firm’s leadership saw an ad campaign as the means to an effective launch.
 During our initial conversations, they wanted to jump right into creative concepts.
-That might have been the right…
+That might have been the right approach with…

 IPOs represent a time of unique opportunity and challenge – the chance to make a meaningful first impression with prospective investors, partners and even recruits; to take the company to the next level and achieve major growth goals; and to go head to head with more established players.
 Not surprisingly, IPOs can be deeply unsettling for…